Rodney Carter

-Rodney Carl Carter (born October 30, 1964) is an American former professional football running back in the National Football League (NFL).
-He played three seasons for the Pittsburgh Steelers from 1987 to 1989.
-He was selected 175th overall by the Steelers in the seventh round of the 1986 NFL draft.
+Rodney Carl Carter (born October 30, 1964) is an American former professional football player who was a running back for three seasons with the Pittsburgh Steelers of the National Football League (NFL) from 1987 to 1989.
+He played college football for the Purdue Boilermakers and was selected 175th overall by the Steelers in the seventh round of the 1986 NFL draft.

 Carter attended Elizabeth High School in Elizabeth and graduated from Purdue University.